BI Tool Comparisons

 Power BI fits well when you already standardise on Microsoft 365 and Azure, you have BI developers for DAX and Power Query, and licence plus capacity economics are modelled honestly.

 Evaluate alternatives when Tally is central, user counts are growing quickly on per-seat maths, or you want conversational analytics and faster time-to-value without a full Azure data team.
+On cost alone the decision often turns on one question: are you paying for the AI separately?
+With Power BI you are, through Fabric capacity.
+With FireAI the AI is in the seat price, and the published plans start free.

 Ready to act on your data?